kevintruong/til/Synchronization 3 Working with Mutexes And Semaphores.md

 }
 ```

-Sketch 3 implements the correct semaphore logic but can see the error?
+Sketch 3 implements the correct semaphore logic but can you spot the error?
 ```
 // Sketch #3 (Error!)
 double pop() {